ggarciar88/RoutingProtocolSimulation-RIP-/README.md

 ## License

-Simulation inspired by networking classes and developed for educational purposes.
+This project is open-source and free to use for educational and personal learning purposes.
+Released under the MIT License (view LICENSE file).